SierraSoftworks/connor/README.md

 # Connor
 **Flexible condition DSL for Go**

-Connor is a simple condition DLS and evaluator for Go inspired by MongoDB's query language.
+Connor is a simple condition DSS and evaluator for Go inspired by MongoDB's query language.
 It aims to provide a simple and straightforward means to express conditions against `map[string]interface{}` objects for everything from rules engines to query tools.